jackiesafari/Postfuel/README.md

-# Content Machine
+# PostFuel

-Content Machine is a Next.js 14 App Router project for generating and reviewing AI-assisted content across four formats:
+PostFuel is a content Machine created as a Next.js 14 App Router project for generating and reviewing AI-assisted content across four formats:

 - Blog drafts
 - Code walkthroughs